 When filing a personal injury claim, it is essential to determine the negligent party.
 Three parties may be responsible for your skylight injury.

-Naturally, the first party everyone looks to when injuries from a skylight accident happen is the building owner.
+Naturally, the building owner is the first party everyone looks to when injuries from a skylight accident happen.
 Premises liability requires building owners to provide adequate safety and a safe environment for all their occupants and guests.
 The building owner has a duty of care to the invitees, and the failure to provide a strong skylight and a lack of safety railings is an act of negligence, in which case the victim can hold the building owner responsible.

 Sometimes accidents can occur due to faulty safety features in a skylight or a poorly manufactured one.
 In such cases, victims must pursue product liability against negligent skylight manufacturers.